raevilman/the-rd-notes/notes/building-a-markdown-blog/11-fix-webpage-title-and-favicon.md

 show_in_recent: false
 is_project: false
 ---
-In this note we'll following:
+In this note we'll do the following:
 - fix the web page title to render the name of current note
 - add a favicon to our Gatsby website